The Most Shocking ‘Saturday Night Live’ Moments

 16. A Weekend Update segment that mocks the blind

 Any comedy show that pokes fun at politicians is bound to step on some toes sometimes.
 But many people thought Saturday Night Live went too far with one segment featured on the show’s Weekend Update segment.
 In the skit, Fred Armisen portrays then-New York governor David A. Paterson as a bumbling idiot who has difficulty seeing when a chart is being held upside-down.
 The only problem is, Paterson actually is legally blind, and the skit seemed to mock his disability and suggest that visually-impaired people have trouble performing simple tasks.

 “The governor engages in humor all the time, and he can certainly take a joke,” said Risa B. Heller, the governor’s communications director, in a statement reported by The New York Times.
 “However, this particular ‘Saturday Night Live’ skit unfortunately chose to ridicule people with physical disabilities and imply that disabled people are incapable of having jobs with serious responsibilities.”

-Next: This all-star cast upsets thousands of viewers by saying one word.
+Next: This all-star cast upset thousands of viewers with one word.

 In the ’80s it was still unheard of to say “penis” on television.
 This sketch has people saying penis over 40 times so it was pretty scandalous.
 In the skit, there are five guys at a nude beach played by Matthew Broderick, Dana Carvey, Kevin Nealon, Dennis Miller, and Jon Lovitz.
 They compliment each other on their penises and more.
 The sketch led to 40,000 angry letters from viewers.